Traveling to Your Child’s Country of Birth: Benefits and Complexities

 Here are some ideas:

 - Each family member’s coping mechanisms need to be explored, enhanced and incorporated into the journey.
+There is a LOT to process.
+Awareness and use of coping mechanisms takes dedicated time and energy, but helps participants immensely on this journey.

-Determining the “right time” to travel: Parents wonder: do we wait until our child shows interest?
+Determining the right time to travel: Parents wonder: do we wait until our child shows interest?
 Until the child is old enough to appreciate and remember the journey?
 Or do we exercise our parental prerogative to make decisions we believe are in the best interest of our children?
 As one workshop participant put it: “Should we treat it like eating vegetables?”
 These are complicated questions.

 - At what age would I like my child to know that the people with whom she shares her heritage are warm, wonderful, genuine people?